Felix Afena-Gyan: First team

 Afena-Gyan was first called up to the senior team on 24 October, in Roma's Serie A game against Napoli.
-He made his professional debut on 27 October, against Cagliari.
-On 21 November, he came off the bench to score two late goals against Genoa, to give Roma a 2–0 win.
-The brace made him the first player born in 2003 to score in the Serie A.José Mourinho, AS Roma's manager promised to buy Afena-Gyan a pair of shoes that cost €800 if he scored a goal.
-After scoring, he ran to Mourinho's bench to remind him of his promise.
-The next morning Mourinho bought the shoes and presented it to him.
+He made his professional debut three days later, replacing Matías Viña during a 2–1 league victory over Cagliari.

+On 21 November 2021, he came on as a second-half substitute against Genoa, and scored twice in the final ten minutes to give Roma a 2–0 victory.
+The brace made him the first player born in 2003 to score in the Serie A. Before the match, José Mourinho, Roma's manager had promised to buy Afena-Gyan a pair of trainers reportedly costing €800 if he scored.
+After scoring his first goal, Afena-Gyan ran towards the bench to remind the manager of the promise.
+Mourinho presented the trainers to him the following day.